fzjfjf/AKOS/README.md

 ## How to run

+### Prerequisites

+To build AKOS, you need to have:

+- GNU GCC Compiler
+- NASM
+- LD
+- qemu-system-i386 or qemu-system-x86_64

+### Building

-To run AKOS, you need to:
+To build AKOS, you need to:

 - clone the repo
 - make `./compiled/bin` and `compiled/obj` directories
 - run make

 Note: Should be done in a Linux environment.
 The compiler used is GNU GCC, the folders `clang` and `clangh` have nothing to do with the clang compiler.

+### Running

+After AKOS is built, run `make run`

 ## Features